 Belgium transfers four minehunters to Bulgaria

-Belgium is transferring four minehunters to Bulgaria, the council of ministers has decided on Friday.
+Belgium is transferring four minehunters to Bulgaria, the council of ministers has decided.
 The ships will be modernised by Bulgaria at Belgian companies at a cost of 24 million euros.

-According to Francken, the transfer also benefits the ministry of defence.
+The transfer also benefits the Defence ministry, Francken said.
 A sales procedure would have been long and uncertain, with risks of high costs for maintaining or dismantling unsold ships.
-Thanks to the transfer, the ministry of defence saves those costs and the navy can focus on commissioning the new generation of mine countermeasure vessels.
+Thanks to the transfer, the ministry saves those costs and the navy can focus on commissioning the new generation of mine countermeasure vessels.

-The Lobelia minehunter departing from Zeebrugge for a NATO-mission, 31 March 2025 © BELGA PHOTO MAAIKE TIJSSENS
+The Lobelia minehunter departing from Zeebrugge for a NATO mission, March 2025 © BELGA PHOTO MAAIKE TIJSSENS

 Related news